-The former Alaska governor and ex-Republican vice-presidential candidate became a political commentator and part-time host with conservative network Fox News.
-The move is seen by many as part of the 45-year-old's campaign to position herself as a 2012 presidential candidate.
+The former Alaska governor and ex-Republican vice-presidential candidate became a political commentator and part-time host with

 Ronald Susilo Top shuttler to retire

 The 30-year-old, after 11 years as a professional badminton player, will retire from the national team in March.
 He plans to set up a badminton academy.
 "It was a very difficult decision (but) it does not mean I will be away from the sport," he told The Straits Times.